Nara's World Heritage Sites

 - ◆ Showcasing the developments in arts and technology brought about by international exchange

-- Culture during the Tempyo Era (729-749) blossomed in Japan due to exchanges with China and Korea.
-Everything from the architecture of the buildings to the layout of the city itself, as well as Chinese kanji characters, the new schools of thought brought via Buddhism, and the clothes that people wore were developed under the influence of these foreign cultures.
-It is even possible to see elements of Roman and Persian cultures, brought from far across the distant silk road.
+- Especially during the Tempyo Era (729-749) of the Nara Period (710-784), culture blossomed in Japan due to exchanges with China and Korea.
+Everything from the architecture of the buildings to the city's layout, as well as Chinese kanji characters, the new schools of thought introduced via Buddhism, and the clothing people wore, developed under the influence of these foreign cultures.
+It is even possible to see elements of Roman and Persian cultures, brought from far across the distant Silk Road.

 - ◆ Important evidence of culture & civilization

 - Today's Nara City was once the capital of ancient Japan.
-In other words, Nara was once the center of culture and civilization, leading the rest of the country.
-In Heijo Palace, visitors can see evidence of Nara's ancient city plan, and the grandieur of the old capital.
+In other words, Nara was the center of culture and civilization, leading the rest of the country.
+At Heijo Palace Site, visitors can see evidence of Nara's ancient city plan and the grandeur of the old capital.

 - ◆ The heritage of human history

-- The Nara Period (710-794) was an important era for Japanese culture, and establishing the foundation of the national government.
-During this period, the Emperor Shomu united the nation through Buddhism, and decreed the establishment of buddhist temples in each province across the country.
+- The Nara Period (710-794) was an important era for Japanese culture and laid the foundation for the national government.
+During this time, Emperor Shomu united the nation through Buddhism and mandated the establishment of Buddhist temples in each province across the country.
 Chief among these was Todaiji Temple.
-The story of Nara's World Heritage Sites is the story of the birth of Japan.
+The narrative of Nara's World Heritage Sites illustrates the emergence of Japan.

 - ◆ Close ties between tradition and belief